kc101010/Research-Improving-Device-Drivers/Research/Driver issues/Dingo Taming Device Drivers.md

 ## Implementation
 Implemented on Linux by contructing adapters between Linux's mulithreaded driver protocols and Dingo's event-driven protocols.
 This means that Dingo and native Linux drivers continue to live together on the same system which offers "a gradual migration path to more reliable drivers".

+## Conclusion
++ "Faulty drivers are a major cause of instability in operating systems"
++ concurrency faults and protocol (between OS and driver) violations are significant sources of failures in a variety of drivers
++ Developed and presented a new driver architecture to improve OS support which then enables simpler and more reliable drivers
++ The architecture can be implemented efficiently in a commodity OS and is effective in reducing real driver bugs

 ## Thoughts